swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 Currently, the output doesn’t provide a human-readable representation of the function names because [LeakSanitizer doesn't symbolicate stack traces on Linux](https://github.com/apple/swift/issues/55046).
 However, you can symbolicate it using `llvm-symbolizer` or `addr2line` if you have `binutils` installed.

 To install `binutils` for Swift on a server running Linux, follow these steps:

-1. Connect to your Swift server through SSH using a terminal.
+Step 1: Connect to your Swift server through SSH using a terminal.

-2. Update the package lists by running the following command:
+Step 2: Update the package lists by running the following command:
 ```
 sudo apt update
 ```

-3. Install `binutils` by running the following command:
+Step 3: Install `binutils` by running the following command:
 ```
 sudo apt install binutils
 ```

 This will install `binutils` and its related tools for working with binaries, object files, and libraries, which can be useful for developing and debugging Swift applications on Linux.

-4. You can now run the following command to demangle the symbols in the stack traces:
+You can now run the following command to demangle the symbols in the stack traces:
 ```
 # /tmp/test+0xc62ce
 addr2line -e /tmp/test -a 0xc62ce -ipf | swift demangle